urtzienriquez/citeref.nvim/README.md

 | insert | `<C-a>t`      | Insert table crossref `\@ref(tab:X)`  | any backend    |
 | normal | `<leader>at`  | Insert table crossref `\@ref(tab:X)`  | picker backend |

-Normal-mode keymaps with a completion backend show a warning — there is no picker equivalent for normal mode without fzf-lua or telescope.
+Normal-mode keymaps with a completion backend show a warning — there is no picker equivalent for normal mode without fzf-lua, telescope, or snacks.

 ---